-One possible story introduces labor unions into the picture.
-Unions give some market power to workers.
-Just as we sometimes think about firms having market power, meaning that they have some control over the prices that they set, so we can think about a union having some control over the wage that workers are paid.
+power, meaning that they have some control over the prices that they set, so we can think about a union having some control over the wage that workers are paid.
 If there were just a single union representing all workers, then it could choose the real wage, much as monopoly firms choose their price.
 Firms would then hire as many hours as they wanted at that wage.
-Generally, unionized workers are paid more than the wage at which supply equals demand, just as in Figure 23.4 "Unemployment in the Labor Market".
+Generally, unionized workers are paid more than the wage at which supply equals demand, just as in Figure 8.4 "Unemployment in the Labor Market".
 The union accepts some unemployment but believes that the higher wage more than compensates.
 A problem with this story is that, like the minimum wage, it is relevant only for a relatively small number of workers.
 In the United States in particular, only a small fraction of the workforce is unionized.

-Another story goes by the name of efficiency wages12.
+Another story goes by the name of efficiency wages.
 The idea here is that firms have an incentive to pay a wage above the equilibrium.
 Workers who are paid higher wages may feel better about their jobs and be more motivated to work hard.
 Firms may also find it easier to recruit good workers when they pay well and find it easier to keep the workers that they already have.
 The extra productivity and lower hiring and firing costs may more than compensate the firm for the higher wage that it is paying.